100 Amazing Facts for People Who Can't Get Enough Amazing Facts

 When three-letter airport codes became standard throughout the world, the many airports that had been just using a two-letter code simply added an "X" to their code—which explains where LAX, PDX, and others come from.

-When certain types of flies mate, they emit a sound that catches the attention of predatory bats.
-Since sex can be so risky, the flies have learned to stick to quickies.
+When certain types of flies mate, they emit a sound that catches the attention of predatory bats, so they only copulate briefly.

-If that doesn’t sound dangerous enough, consider the antechinus, a small, mouse-like mammal in Australia that kills itself for sex.
-When the males of the species hit their first mating season, they go at it nonstop, as much as 14 hours straight with as many females as they can encounter.
-He goes so hard that his fur falls off, he bleeds internally and his immune system fails when infection hits.
-“By the end of the mating season, physically disintegrating males may run around frantically searching for last mating opportunities," Diana Fisher from the University of Queensland told National Geographic.
+The antechinus, a small, mouse-like mammal in Australia, kills itself for sex.
+When the males of the species hit their first mating season, they mate for as many as 14 hours straight with as many females as they can encounter.
+Ultimately though, the animal's fur falls off, he bleeds internally, and his immune system fails, causing him to die.
+"By the end of the mating season, physically disintegrating males may run around frantically searching for last mating opportunities," Diana Fisher from the University of Queensland told National Geographic.
 "By that time, females are, not surprisingly, avoiding them."

 Courtship between eagles can be rather death-defying.
 As New York's Department of Environmental Conservation puts it, "The pair soars high in the sky, begins a dive, and interlocks talons while descending in a series of somersaults."
 But it usually all works out, with the two producing one or two offspring each year.

-President Teddy Roosevelt's legacy includes that he inspired the beloved and ubiquitous teddy bear toy.
-Trying to replicate its success, a toy company created "Billy Possum,” related to the marsupial that was served at a banquet following his election.
-It served as an anti-Teddy symbol, featuring in songs, picture books, and more—but it never took off like the bear.
+President Teddy Roosevelt's legacy includes the beloved and ubiquitous teddy bear toy.
+Trying to replicate its success, a toy company created "Billy Possum," the marsupial that was served at a banquet following his election.
+It served as an anti-Teddy symbol, and was featured in songs, picture books, and more—but it never took off like the bear.

-When AOL was giving away internet via CDs in the mail, spending some $300 million to produce and mail them during its 1990s peak, the early online giant was producing a whopping 50 percent of all CDs being made in the world.
+When AOL was giving away internet via CDs in the mail, spending some $300 million to produce and mail them during its peak in the 1990s, the early online giant was producing a whopping 50 percent of all CDs being made in the world.

-Though the Seven Dwarves of Snow White have pretty goofy names, originally, Disney had considered even odder monikers for the pint-sized miners: Chesty, Tubby, Burpy, Deafy, Hickey, Wheezy, and, awfully enough, Awful.
-And for more on the oddities found in kids’ films, check out these 20 Kids’ Films That Will Definitely Traumatize Your Children.
+Though the seven dwarves of Snow White have pretty goofy names, originally, Disney had considered even odder monikers for the pint-sized miners: Chesty, Tubby, Burpy, Deafy, Hickey, Wheezy, and, awfully enough, Awful.

 You know that Botox can reduce wrinkles by paralyzing parts of your face, but the changes aren't just cosmetic: It has also been found to make it harder for those using it to identify emotions as deeply as those who don't.
-One recent study found that Botoxed women were less able to identify the emotions felt by those in photographs than the people who did not use Botox.
+A 2011 study published in the journal Social Psychological and Personality Science found that Botoxed women were less able to identify the emotions felt by those in photographs than the people who did not use Botox.

-Though now considered one of the greatest books of English literature ever written, James Joyce's Ulysses was once banned in the United States, Canada, Ireland, and England, due to its sexually explicit content, leading to the British Director of Public Prosecutions to call it a "filthy book."
+Though now considered one of the greatest books ever written, James Joyce's Ulysses was once banned in the United States, Canada, Ireland, and England, due to its sexually explicit content, leading the British director of public prosecutions to call it a "filthy book."

 Before he wrote blockbuster thrillers about religious history, Dan Brown worked as a songwriter and pop singer in Los Angeles.
 One of his albums was Angels & Demons, using some of the same design elements in the liner notes that he would use in his novel of the same title six years later.

-James Patterson Coined the "Toys R Us Kid” Jingle
+James Patterson coined the "Toys R Us Kids" jingle.

 Before he got into writing massive-selling thrillers, James Patterson worked for advertising firm J. Walter Thompson, where he is credited with coming up with the jingle "I'm a Toys R Us Kid."
 With earworms like that, he worked his way up to creative director in no time.

-During his travels, in 1493, Christopher Columbus believed he saw mermaids in the ocean, which he described as "not half as beautiful as they are painted.”
-More than likely, he had simply spotted manatees in the water—not so beautiful indeed.
+During his travels, in 1493, Christopher Columbus believed he saw mermaids in the ocean, which he described as "not half as beautiful as they are painted," History.com.
+More than likely, he had simply spotted manatees in the water—not quite as beautiful.

-Also known as Truman Syndrome, this is the belief in which "the patient believes that he is being filmed, and that the films are being broadcast for the entertainment of others," according to the researchers who first coined the affliction.
-The researchers pointed to five different case studies in which patients suffered from this TSD.
+Also known as Truman Syndrome, this is the belief in which "the patient believes that he is being filmed and that the films are being broadcast for the entertainment of others," according to the researchers who first coined the affliction.

 They may look silly and harmless, but platypuses can be dangerous—at least certain ones.
-The males come equipped with sharp stingers on the heels of their rear feet that can add some extra pain to a kick.
-The venom has been found to resemble that in animals such as snakes, starfish, and spiders—though it's an odd thing to find in mammals.
+The males come equipped with sharp stingers on the heels of their rear feet that can add some extra pain to a kick via venom.
+This venom has been found to resemble that in animals such as snakes, starfish, and spiders—though it's an odd thing to find in mammals.